It takes around five times more money to win a new customer than to generate a new sale from an existing customer.

 You’ll now be able to collect visitor data from a variety of sources, including YouTube, Google Play (app store) and Google Ads, among others.

 For Google Ads, go to ‘Set Up’ and choose the second option, ‘Collect data on specific actions that people performed on your website to show personalized ads’.

 Below that, you’ll then be able to select your business type.

 Of course, if you just want to collect general data, select the first option.

-Once you’ve saved, you will then be given a data tag to upload to your site.
-Most site builders such as WordPress, SquareSpace and Wix will have a Google Site Kit extension.
+Once you’ve saved it, you will then be given a data tag to upload to your site.
+Most site builders such as WordPress, SquareSpace, and Wix will have a Google Site Kit extension.
 Or, you can simply paste the metatag into the front page of your site.

 Once you’ve set up your remarketing tag, you’re ready to start your new retargeting/marketing campaigns.

 Now that you have your site tag installed and linked, you can choose the actual types of site visitors you want to target.